Step 1: Check when the rules apply

 Example of a service provider change

 An organisation called DeskCo has contracted out the reception and security of their office to SecureLimited.
 When the contract ends, they retender the contract to Safeunit.

 DeskCo is the client as they are receiving the services.
 The reception and security staff are part of an organised grouping of employees as they provide services to meet DeskCo's needs.
 They'll transfer to Safeunit under TUPE.
 TUPE applies because the client DeskCo remains the same.

 TUPE will not always apply to international transfers.

 - where an employee works abroad but your organisation is based in the UK

 - where the purpose of the transfer is to move your organisation, or part of it, abroad – however this could also be a redundancy situation

 If the transfer is a service provision change, TUPE only applies if the organised grouping of employees is based in the UK.

 This can be a complex area.
 To check how TUPE applies to your situation, you might want to get legal advice.

-If you’re not sure whether TUPE applies, you can talk through your situation with an adviser by contacting the Acas helpline.
+If you're not sure whether TUPE applies, you can contact the Acas helpline.